hbr8218/Hassan-Bari-Raza/README.md

 ## [Project 2: REMOTE INCUBATOR](https://github.com/hbr8218/remote-incubator)
-- Selected as to work on this live project as an intern(trainee) there, this project was being developed by [Fame Technologies](http://fametechnologies.in/) situated at Bangalore.
+- Selected as to work on this live project as an intern(trainee) in Fame Technologies, Bangalore.
+This project was being developed by [Fame Technologies](http://fametechnologies.in/) situated at Bangalore.
 - This is a Backend API for the project **REMOTE INCUBATOR**
+- Created HTTP Services (GET, POST, PUT, DELETE) for all tables (database)
 - Created auto-generated mailing system
 - Integrated Razorpay API for payment logics